Skip to content

 Ben added: “Together these will create a landscape that’s teeming with the sights, sounds and scents of nature.
 It will be a place where people can immerse themselves in the natural world, and hopefully inspire them to create similar habitats in their own gardens, schools or parks.”

-Working with our tenant farmers, we aim to create 380ha (940 acres) of wood pasture across Purbeck.
+Working with our tenant farmers, the aim is to create 380ha (940 acres) of wood pasture across Purbeck which involves planting around 60,000 trees and shrubs over the next six years.
 To maximise on blossom and fruit, the trees planted will be native species such as crab apple, hazel, holly, hawthorn, elder and wild pear.

 Ben said: “This looks drastic at first, but the new vegetation will soon take hold, whether it’s been planted or regenerated naturally.
 We are also experimenting with ways to protect saplings from grazing animals, especially deer, which not only eat the new growth but can jump high fences to get to it.”